Wedding Dress Materials

 Pros:

-• Sleek and minimal for a fashion-forward look
+• Sleek and figure-flattering

 Cons: